IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 ## 4. Docker Registry: `Docker Image Store`
 - a `centralized repository for storing Docker images.`
-- `Docker Hub is the default public registry provided by Docker`, containing a vast collection of pre-built images.
+- `Docker Hub is the default public registry` provided by Docker, containing a vast collection of pre-built images.

 ## 5. Docker Host & Client:
 ### Docker Host: